liuzhuozhuo/edp-renormalization/README.md

 # Bachelor thesis: Computational tools for perturbative calculations in renormalization of Hamiltonian.

 ### Abstract
+The renormalization group procedure for effective particles plays a fundamental role in understanding physical phenomena at different scales, constructing effective theories that capture the most relevant interactions within a certain energy range.
+Effective Hamiltonians are constructed from an initial Hamiltonian and a scale-dependent unitary transformation.
-The renormalization procedure is fundamental to understand the behavior of the theories at different scales, defining effective theories that describe the behavior of the systems for different energy levels.
-However, the calculations are non-trivial, and perturbation theory is used to obtain the results, representing the different terms of the theory as diagrams that describe the process, similar to the Feynman diagrams.
-But the number of diagrams increases exponentially with the order of the perturbation, making the calculation process tedious and prone to errors.
+Often, a perturbative treatment is required to solve the renormalization-group equations, and it’s useful and convenient representing the different terms of the theory as diagrams that describe the process, in analogy with Feynman diagrams.
+However, the number of diagrams increases exponentially with the order of the perturbation, making the calculation process tedious and error-prone.

-The aim of this work is to develop a program that automates the process of obtaining the diagrams associated with a given process, up to a given order, starting from a set of base diagrams, called canonical diagrams given by the theory.
-The program is able to discard the diagrams that do not contribute to the process, detect loops and add counterterms to the diagrams to cancel divergences.
+The aim of this work is to develop a program that automates the process of obtaining the diagrams associated with a given interaction term, and at a given order, starting from the set of base diagrams, given by the canonical Hamiltonian of the theory.

-By analysing the diagrams obtained from lower orders, and comparing with known results, the correctness of the program has been verified.
-This allows to obtain the diagrams of higher orders, and study the behavior of the theory at those orders, where unique phenomena of non-abelian theories can be observed.
+The program is able to discard the diagrams that do not contribute to the desired interaction, detect loops and add counterterms to the divergent contributions.
+By analyzing the diagrams obtained from lower orders, and comparing with known results, the correctness of the program has been verified.
+This allows to obtain the diagrams of higher orders, and study the behavior of the theory at those orders, where distinct features of non-Abelian gauge theories emerge.

+## Use of AI Tools

+This project uses [ChatGPT](https://openai.com/chatgpt) (GPT-4o and GPT o4-mini-high) to assist in the following aspects:
+- Function generation in the code (all functions from Chatgpt are indicated)
+- Debugging and optimization

+All AI-generated content was reviewed and verified before inclusion.

 ### Code description.